takanyanta/Reinforcement-Learning/README.md

 ### Implementation method

-* gym.Env should be inherited.
+* "gym.Env" should be inherited.
 * "action_space" and "observation_space" should be defined.
+* Both could be defined by using "gym.spaces.Box" function.

 ```python
 def __init__(self, df):